mattseabrook/Auto-GPT-Deploy/README.md

                                                           | |             __/ |
                                                           |_|            |___/
 ```
-AutoGPT Deploy is a versatile shell script and Dockerfile combination that simplifies the deployment of Auto-GPT.
+AutoGPT Deploy is a versatile program that simplifies the deployment of Auto-GPT.
 This tool automates the building, running, and management of your Autonomous GPT A.I.
 Agents.

 **Table of Contents 📑**
 - [Description 📖](#description-)